Adam Exploits $\ell_\infty$-geometry of Loss Landscape via Coordinate-wise Adaptivity: Main Results: Convergence Rates of Adam

-Similar to previous works~\citep{defossez2022simple}, our analysis could be extended to the most general case of \adam, where both $\beta_1$, $\beta_2$ are non-zero, but the rate becomes strictly worse than the \rmsprop (the case of $\beta_1=0$), as there will be some extra polynomials of $\frac{1}{1-\beta_1}$.
-We decide not to include result for the most general case, on one hand for ease of presentation, and on the other hand, because such result could explain the optimization benefit of momentum ($\beta_1>0$) in practice and does not add any insight on the benefit of \adam.
-We hypothesis that we are missing some important features of loss landscape of transformers in the theoretical assumptions and we leave this for future work.
+Similar to previous works~\citep{defossez2022simple}, our analysis could be extended to the most general case of \adam, where both $\beta_1$, $\beta_2$ are non-zero.
+But the rate becomes strictly worse than \rmsprop (the case of $\beta_1=0$), as there will be some extra polynomials of $\frac{1}{1-\beta_1}$.
+We decide not to include the result for the most general case, on the one hand for ease of presentation, and on the other hand, because such result can not explain the optimization benefit of momentum ($\beta_1>0$) in practice and does not add any insight on the benefit of \adam.
+We hypothesize that we are missing some important features of loss landscape of transformers in the theoretical assumptions and we leave this for future work.